abdul-moiz1/AspireLink/replit.md

 - **Data Visualization**: Professional charts using recharts library (AreaChart, PieChart, BarChart, RadialBarChart) with simple stat cards for dashboard experiences.
 - **Color Theme**: Blue-based accent color scheme (hsl 202) for better contrast and theme consistency across light/dark modes.
 - **Dashboard Design**: Consistent minimal layouts for both student and mentor dashboards with simple stat cards, sessions overview bar chart, two-column grids, and "Edit Application" buttons for profile updates.
+- **Session Management**: Mentors can schedule, reschedule, and mark sessions as completed.
+When scheduling sessions with students in multiple cohorts, mentors can select which cohort to assign the session to.
+Completed sessions are tracked across admin and student dashboards.

 ### Technical Implementations
 - **Frontend**: Vite for fast development and optimized builds, Wouter for client-side routing, TanStack React Query for server state management.